-- We own a portfolio of 13 GSA Properties, comprised of 10 GSA Properties we own in fee simple and three additional GSA Properties for which we have all of the rights to the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership for federal income tax purposes, each of which is leased to the United States.
-As of the date of this offering circular, based upon net operating income, the weighted average age of our portfolio was approximately 8.99 years, and the weighted average remaining lease term was approximately 9.27 years if none of the early termination rights are exercised and 6.08 if all of the early termination rights are exercised. - All of our portfolio properties are leased to U.S. Government agencies that serve mission-critical or citizen service functions. - These properties generally meet our investment criteria, which target GSA Properties across secondary or smaller markets, within size ranges of 5,000-50,000 rentable square feet, and in their first term after construction or retrofitted to post-9/11 standards.
+- We own a portfolio of 16 GSA Properties, comprised of 13 GSA Properties we own in fee simple and three additional GSA Properties for which we have all of the rights to the profits, losses, any distributed cash flow and all of the other benefits and burdens of ownership included for federal income tax purposes, each of which is leased to the United States.
+As of the date of this annual report, based upon net operating income, the weighted average age of our portfolio was approximately 8.8 years, and the weighted average remaining lease term is approximately 8.8 years if none of the early termination rights are exercised and 6.4 years, if all of the early termination rights are exercised. - All of our GSA Properties are occupied by agencies that serve mission-critical or citizen service functions.

+• Our GSA Properties generally meet our investment criteria, which target GSA Properties across secondary or smaller markets with sizes ranging between 5,000-50,000 rentable square feet and in their first term after construction or improvement to post-9/11 standards.